River Trash Traps Chew At Huge Ocean Plastics Problem

-These are some of the sophisticated and at times low-tech inventions being deployed to capture plastic trash in rivers and streams before it can pollute the world’s oceans.READ MORE: Maryland Weather: Early Storms Thursday Could Impact Your Commute
+These are some of the sophisticated and at times low-tech inventions being deployed to capture plastic trash in rivers and streams before it can pollute the world’s oceans.READ MORE: Maryland Weather: Alert Day Due To Storm Threat

 The devices are fledgling attempts to dent an estimated 8.8 million tons (8 metric tons) of plastic that gets into the ocean every year.
 Once there, it maims or kills marine plants and animals including whales,dolphins, and seabirds and accumulates in the Great Pacific Garbage Patch and other vast swirls of currents.